tonytrawl/WatchTowarr/README.md

 > **Heads up:** Because the `.exe` isn't code-signed, Windows SmartScreen may warn you on first launch.
 Click **More info → Run anyway**.

-## Get started in under a minute

-1. Download and run **`GuardTowarr.exe`**.
-It starts in the background with a tray icon (no console window).
-2. Right-click the tray icon → **Open GuardTowarr**, or browse to **http://localhost:9595**.
-3. A setup prompt walks you through your service addresses and API keys.
-Don't use one of the services?
-Just toggle it off and it won't bug you again.
-4. Done.
-GuardTowarr keeps watching in the background.

-## Where to run it

-GuardTowarr was built to run on your **main PC, not your server**.
-The whole point is catching downtime, and a monitor running *on* the server goes down *with* the server.
-Running it on your everyday machine means it can actually tell you when the server or a service becomes unreachable.

-You can run it on your server if that suits you better, it just works best off-box.

 ## Docker

 Prefer containers?
 GuardTowarr is on Docker Hub as **`tonytrawl/guardtowarr`**.